Be ready to protect and serve your community or continue your education.

 Admissions

-General Admissions Requirements
+Apply NowGeneral Admissions Requirements

-All applicants must meet the general admission requirements for Lethbridge Polytechnic programs, as indicated in the Admission section of this calendar.
+All applicants must meet the general admission requirements for Lethbridge Polytechnic programs.

 Medical Requirements

-Although no physical requirements are placed on applicants for entry to the program, applicants should ensure through a medical examination that their cardio-vascular system is suitable to undertake strenuous fitness related exercise.
+Although no physical requirements are placed on applicants for entry to the program, applicants should ensure through a medical examination that their cardio-vascular system is suitable to undertake strenuous fitness-related exercise.
 In addition, applicants are advised to undergo eyesight/colour vision testing for compatibility with the requirements of potential future employers.

 Upon successful completion of all program requirements, students are awarded a Criminal Justice - Policing diploma.